SUSE/qe-sap-deployment/terraform/libvirt/README.md

 ### Packages failures

-If some package installation fails during the salt provisioning, the most possible thing is that some repository is missing.
+If some package installation fails during the Ansible provisioning, the most possible thing is that some repository is missing.
 Add the new repository with the needed package and try again.